 The Highlands are often portrayed as a romantic part of Scotland.
 This is not at all strange given the stunning unspoilt nature with rugged mountains, deep blue lochs and empty glens where majestic Red Deer rule the hills and Eagles rule the skies.
 Due to the ever and fast changing weather the Highlands have a mystical touch.
 One moment you see the hills, the next they are gone.
 Sunny spells and dark shadows move over the hills and the white snow capped mountains in winter give the Highlands a sparkling touch.
 The Highlands, and its castles in particular, are often chosen as wedding venue due to their romantic nature.

 There are also darker sides to the history of the Highlands and one of them is the “Highlands of the clans” with their chieftains, the battles, the massacre’s and the bloodsheds, portrayed in history books and later turned into movies we all know such as William Wallace and Rob Roy McGregor.
-A good example is the massacre of Glen Coe in 1692 when the English Captain Robert Campbell and his soldiers enjoyed the hospitality of the MacDonalds in Glen Coe.
-In the middle of the night the soldiers turned against their hosts killing 37 men and more than 40 women and children and destroyed their homes.
-The reason was that Alasdair MacIain, chieftain of the Glencoe MacDonalds, hadn’t swore allegiance to King William III.
+A good example is the massacre of Glen Coe in 1692 when the Scottish Captain Robert Campbell and his soldiers enjoyed the hospitality of the MacDonalds in Glen Coe.
+After orders received from the Secretary of State for Scotland, John Dalrymple of Stair, the soldiers turned against their hosts in the middle of the night, killing 37 men and more than 40 women and children and destroyed their homes.

 Not long after the clan battles were over and the wars with the English were fought the Highlands became silent, and empty.
 Landowners found out they could make more money with sheep grazing on the hills and the population, mostly poor crofters with small patches of farmland, had to make way.
 These Highland Clearances as they were called, were sometimes performed with great force and resulted in mass evictions as well as mass emigrations.
 The people were sometimes literally driven towards the sea where they built small settlements and lived from fishing, the kelp industry and farming.
 Later big infrastructural works such as the Caledonian Canal provided some relief.
 These were hard times and many Highlanders tried their luck elsewhere and migrated to the US, Canada and Australia.
 Nowadays there are more descendants from the Highlanders living outside Scotland than there are inside.
 The results of the clearances are still visible today if you drive through the empty Glens in the Highlands and most people still live in villages and towns near the coast.
 The Highlands remain very scarcely populated.